Hillary Clinton Says President Trump Must 'Step Up' after Kansas Shooting

 The New York Police Department has also seen an uptick in hate crimes: Between the election on Nov.
 8 and Feb.
 19, the NYPD received 143 hate-crime complaints—a 42% increase from the the same period a year earlier, according to Bloomberg.
 The department has linked the surge to the 2016 presidential campaign.

 A Jewish cemetery in Missouri was also recently vandalized, as was one in Philadelphia.
-While Trump has condemned anti-Semitism, the Anne Frank Center slammed said these comments were "pathetic," writing in a statement that the President's comments, "is a Band-Aid on the cancer of Anti-Semitism that has infected his own Administration."
+While Trump has condemned anti-Semitism, the Anne Frank Center said these comments were "pathetic," writing in a statement that the President's comments are "a Band-Aid on the cancer of Anti-Semitism that has infected his own Administration."

 On Friday, the widow of Srinivas Kuchibhotla—the sole man who was killed in the shooting—questioned whether or not Indians are safe in the United States during a news conference at Garmin headquarters, where Kuchibhotla worked as an aviation systems engineer, according to the Kansas City Star.